alexdlaird/pyngrok/docs/integrations.rst

     import os
     import sys

     # ...
-The rest of our Django settings
+The rest of your Django settings

     BASE_URL = "http://localhost:8000"

     USE_NGROK = os.environ.get("USE_NGROK", "False") == "True" and os.environ.get("RUN_MAIN", None) != "true"

-If this flag is set, we want to initialize ``pyngrok`` when Django is booting from its dev server.
-An easy place to do this is one of our ``apps.py`` by `extending AppConfig <https://docs.djangoproject.com/en/3.0/ref/applications/#django.apps.AppConfig.ready>`_.
+If this flag is set, you want to initialize ``pyngrok`` when Django is booting from its dev server.
+An easy place to do this is one of your ``apps.py`` by `extending AppConfig <https://docs.djangoproject.com/en/3.0/ref/applications/#django.apps.AppConfig.ready>`_.

 .. code-block:: python